DrAShabut/AndroidDev/resource-2.md

        }
    }
    ```
-✅ Updates:

-•	Uses RadioGroup.OnCheckedChangeListener to detect selection.

-•	Uses switch-case to set the background color.

 ________________________________________

-Now think about implementing these in your app.
+Now, could you think about implementing these in your app?